View Lettie Twyman's Obituary on www.mississippivalleypublishing.com/ and share memories

 |

-Lettie was born Aug.
-14, 1942, in Farmington, to David and Annabelle Wilson, both deceased.
+Lettie was born on August 14, 1942, in Farmington, to David and Annabelle Wilson, both deceased.
 She has two sisters, Deloris and Francis (Frankie), still living, and one brother, David Jr., who preceded her in death in 2010.
-She attended Farmington High School where she was a football cheerleader, but graduated from the then-new Harmony Community High School, Harmony, Iowa, in 1961.
-Later she attended Scott County Community College, Muscatine, where she studied office administration.
+She attended Farmington High School where she was a football cheerleader, but graduated from the then-new Harmony Community High School, Farmington, in 1961.
+Later she attended Scott Co.
+Community College, Muscatine, where she studied office administration.

-Lettie was married to Daniel W. Littleton on St. Patrick's Day, 1967, in Antioch, Mo.
-They had three children, Danielle Bender, and Chad Littleton, both of Letts, Iowa, and baby Wade Littleton, who passed away at one day old in April, 1972.
-They were later divorced in 1990.

 With her suffering now over, Lettie can rest in peace with the angels.
 Her memory will live on forever in the hearts of those who knew and loved her.